-The Department of Enterprise Services is developing a new transit bus contract.
-This contract will replace the current Heavy-duty Mass Transit Vehicles contract (09214) and Light to Medium Duty Transit Buses contract (04115).
-The new transit bus contract will feature both heavy-duty and light to medium duty as categories in the same contract.
+The Department of Enterprise Services has developed a FAST Act compliant transit bus contract.
+The transit bus contract features both heavy-duty and light to medium duty as categories in the same contract.
 New categories for the transit bus contract include double-decker buses, refurbished, repowered, and rebuilt buses.
+This transit bus contract DOES NOT include school buses.
+The Department of Enterprise Services does not have a Master Contract for the purchase of school buses.

-The new contract will be a State Cooperative Purchasing Contract under Section 3019 of the FAST Act and compliant with FTA Guidelines.
+This contract is intended to be a State Cooperative Purchasing Contract under Section 3019 of the FAST Act and compliant with FTA Guidelines.
 The state of Washington, through DES, will contract with vendors to provide transit buses and related equipment to multiple participants, including transit organizations from other states.

-Purchases under the contract are grouped in categories.
-Each category has its own specifications and requirements in the solicitation to ensure that Contractors meet the purchasers' needs.
+Purchases under the contract are grouped in separate award categories.
+Each category was created with its own solicitation that had its own specifications and requirements in the solicitation to ensure that Contractors meet the purchasers' needs.
 Contractors may bid on a single category or multiple categories based on the services they offer.
-Our stakeholder teams are currently developing the requirements for each category of the solicitation.
+The information on the solicitation documents are available on our box account which has all posted documents regarding the solicitations.

 The light and medium duty category includes shuttles and minibuses.
 These buses carry around 10 to 20 passengers.
 Like the heavy-duty category, this category is will offer buses based on chassis and propulsion.
 Generally, light and medium buses operate on truck chassis, which are modified for use as buses.
 This category contains the common propulsion systems including gas, diesel, compressed natural gas (CNG), propane, hybrid, and electric systems.